idaholab/moose/modules/stochastic_tools/doc/content/modules/stochastic_tools/examples/nonlin_parameter_study.md

 !listing ExponentialReaction.C re=InputParameters\sExponentialReaction::validParams.*?^}

-If the target parameters are not controllable, one can use a command line based communication between master and sub-applications.
+If the target parameters are not controllable, one can use a command line based communication between parent and sub-applications.
 For more information about this approach see the example covered in [poly_chaos_surrogate.md].

-To run the master application, it is still necessary to enable test objects using the following command
+To run the parent application, it is still necessary to enable test objects using the following command

 ```
 cd moose/modules/stocastic_tools/examples/parameter_study/nonlin_diff_react
-../../../stocastic_tools-opt -i nonlin_diff_react_master_uniform.i --allow-test-objects
+../../../stocastic_tools-opt -i nonlin_diff_react_parent_uniform.i --allow-test-objects
 ```